Sebskyo/michan/README.md

 alias emacs=vim
 emacs conf.js
 ```
+the "emotes" section is for any emotes you want on the site, and can be accessed with :emote:, be sure that these images are 20x20 pixels and are png images, you also have to put them in the /public/images/emote folder.
-now run the sql to create the database, make sure to drop any existing database named "michan"
+Now run the sql to create the database, make sure to drop any existing database named "michan"
 ```
 cat michan_create.sql | mysql -u USER -p
 ```